boite/ty-ed/doc/METHODOLOGY.md

 - Presentation url: This is the URL of the page where the primary source can be viewed directly.
-It may be the same as the article under review where the primary source is an embedded image, or it may be a separate page in whcih the primary source is embedded.
+It may be the same as the article under review where the primary source is an embedded image, or it may be a separate page in which the primary source is embedded.
 It may also be left empty, for example if the article under review only provides a link to download the primary source.
 - Primary source url: the URL of the primary source itself.
-This also may be empty if the primary source isn't downloadable, e.g. where the article under review presents the text of the primary source,
+This also may be empty if the primary source is not downloadable, e.g. where the article under review presents the text of the primary source,
 - Accompanying article url: this is often, but not always the url of the article under review.